Pentium: Ivy Bridge microarchitecture based

 Currently, there exist Ivy Bridge models G2010, G2020, G2120, G2030, and G2130.
 All are dual-core and have no hyper-threading or Turbo Boost.
+They were the last processors that were made by Intel under the Pentium brand to fully support Windows XP and Vista.

 Haswell microarchitecture based

 Several Haswell-based Pentium processors were released in 2013, among them the G3258 "Anniversary Edition", first released in 2014 by Intel to commemorate the 20th anniversary of the line.
 As with prior-generation Pentium processors, Haswell and Haswell Refresh-based parts have two cores only, lack support for hyper-threading, and use the LGA1150 socket form factor.

 Broadwell microarchitecture based

 Broadwell-based Pentiums were launched in Q1 2015 using a 14 nm process (e.g. the dual-core 1.9 GHz Intel Pentium 3805U with 2 MB cache).
 They used the FCBGA1168 socket.

 Skylake microarchitecture based

 Skylake-based Pentium processors support up to 64 GB RAM.
 Features like Turbo Boost, Intel vPro, Hyper-Threading are not available.
 Supports AES-NI and RDRAND.

 Integrated graphics are provided by Intel HD Graphics 510, utilizing a maximum of 1.7 GB of memory, for resolutions up to 4096×2304 @ 60 Hz using Display Port supporting up to 3 displays.

+Skylake-based Pentium processors are the last Intel processors made under the Pentium brand on which Windows earlier than Windows 10 are officially supported by Microsoft, although enthusiast-created modifications are available that disabled the Windows Update check and allowed Windows 8.1 and earlier to continue to receive Windows Updates on this and later platforms.